teaksoon/libsk_b_oled/README.md

 This library libsk_b_oled is designed to work without using the Hardware i2c support.
 It uses the regular I/O Pin from PORTB to do the i2c communication.
 Some smaller AVR micro-controller may not have hardware support for the hardware i2c.
-Another use is, when you need to use two SSD1306 OLED Modules at the same time ( hardware i2c can support only one SSD1306 OLED i2c Module at a time, unless you have a SSD1306 OLED with a different i2c Address )
-- NOTE: This "bit bang" version may not be as reliable as the hardware i2c
+Another use is, when you need to use two SSD1306 OLED Modules at the same time ( hardware i2c can support only one SSD1306 OLED i2c Module at a time, unless you have a SSD1306 OLED with a different i2c Address ) his "bit bang" version may not be as reliable as the hardware i2c, somtimes we do not have choices.

 - DEFAULT SDA PIN FOR ARDUINO UNO = PIN 8
 - DEFAULT SCL PIN FOR ARDUINO UNO = PIN 9